About Bridging Two Hearts

 Indeed.
 My story would not work.

 Worried, I contacted the friends whose home I’d visited on the Naval Amphibious Base on Coronado and which was the genesis of my story.
-They lived on San Diego bay and had told me about the nights SEALS trained off their back yard.
-My friend also worked just up the road at the Hotel del Coronado and that set my mind to dancing.
+They lived on San Diego Bay and had told me about the nights SEALS trained off their backyard.
+My friend also worked just up the road at the Hotel del Coronado, and that set my mind to dancing.

 I discussed my dilemma with them and also with my husband.
 All three came up with ideas that ultimately found their way into Bridging Two Hearts.
 It’s helpful to have military personnel among your friends if you’re writing a military story!